 Group Discussion - Instructor led

-Interactive elements (self-reflection activities, techinque practicing)
+Interactive elements (self-reflection activities, technique practicing)

 Short videos with relaxation exercises